Are you ready to apply? Find out here.

 Step 4: We take it from there

 After you submit all of your application materials and transcripts, we’ll send you a confirmation note.
-If you’re accepted into the program, you will be notified by email.
-A required non-refundable fee of $100 will be due within two weeks of acceptance to hold your seat.
+If you’re accepted into the Program, you will be notified by email.
+A required non-refundable fee of $110 will be due within two weeks of acceptance to hold your seat.

 Need to have your transcripts reviewed?

-For transcripts reviews, please join us for an academic planning and information session or walk-in transcript evaluation.
+For transcripts reviews, please join us for an walk-in planning and information session or walk-in transcript evaluation.

 Please click here for information about local college general education equivalents